lowrycode/swaplett-project/README.md

 NOTE: if the random words cannot be fetched from the API (e.g. no internet connection or the API is down), an alert message is displayed to the user.

 ![Alert modal displayed on failure to fetch random words](readme-images/error-fetching-random-words-alert.jpg)

+## Game Board Section and Game Functionality

+On initial page load, the game board section displays the message: *"Choose your settings, then click the NEW GAME button above"*.
+When the New Game button is clicked, this text briefly changes to *"Generating board..."* while the grid is being created.
+Once the grid is ready (usually almost instantly, but sometimes within a couple of seconds) it replaces the message.

+**[IMAGE GOES HERE]**

+The grid cells contain the letters from the words in the grid and have one of 3 background colours:
+- **GREEN** -  this indicates that the letter is in the correct position.
+The grid cell will not be draggable and lacks any hover effects (indicating that users cannot interact with this grid cell).
+- **YELLOW** -  this indicates that the letter is found elsewhere in the same row and / or column.
+The grid cell is draggable and hover effects are used to indicate this (the mouse cursor shows a pointer).
+- **GREY** -  this indicates that the letter is not found in the same row or column.
+The grid cell is draggable and hover effects are used to indicate this (the mouse cursor shows a pointer).

+***NOTE:*** *the hover effects are managed by the .draggable class which is applied to all draggable grid cells and removed when a grid cell stops being draggable.*

+When a user drags a draggable grid cell (by holding down a finger or mouse click whilst moving), the grid cell becomes semi-transparent and hovers over other elements.
+When it is dropped onto another grid cell, if both grid cells are draggable and do not contain the same letter, the following things will happen:
+- letters will swap positions (both visually on the screen and by updating gridArr)
+- the count of remaining swaps will decrement by 1
+- the new positions of the letters are evaluated and background colours are updated if required
+- if a letter is now in the correct position, the .draggable class is removed from that grid cell (to remove hover effects) and event listeners are also removed (to remove drag-and-drop behaviour)
+- the state of the game is evaluated (to see if the game has ended)

+If the game has ended (due to all grid cells being green or no more swaps remaining), the following actions occur:
+- the count of remaining swaps is hidden
+- the relevant win / lose message is displayed
+- all drag-and-drop event listeners are removed from any remaining draggable elements (this only applies when the user loses the game)
+- an API request fetches the definitions of the words (or an alert box is shown if the request fails)
+- the definitions are displayed on the screen

+***NOTE:*** *if the word is not found in the dictionary API, a 404 error is returned.
+The script handles this error by printing "No definition found".*

+## Remaining Swaps Section

+This section shows the count of how many swaps are remaining.
+Every game allows the user a maximum of 15 swaps to complete the grid.
+The count is updated (decreased by 1) after every swap.

+**[IMAGE GOES HERE]**

+***NOTE:*** *if a swap is not valid (e.g. when a user attempts to swap two grid cells which contain the same letter), the count of remaining swaps is not decremented for that attempt.*

+This section is only visible during game play - it is hidden on initial page load and at the end of each game.

+## Game End Section

+This section shows the relevant win or lose message at the end of the game.

+**[IMAGE GOES HERE]**

+This section is only visible at the end of the game - it is hidden on initial page load and during game play.

+## Definitions Section

+This section shows the definitions of any words that were used in the grid.
+The HTML for this section is generated dynamically.

+**[IMAGE GOES HERE]**

+Since these definitions are fetched from a separate API, sometimes these definitions cannot be found - if so, a "Definition not found" message will be used in place of the definition.

+Sometimes links to audio clips (of word pronounciations) are included - if so, a circle-play button appears next to the word which includes hover effects (to show that it is clickable).
+The audio clip will play when the user clicks the button.

+This section is only visible at the end of the game - it is hidden on initial page load and during game play.